syncfusion-content/wpf-docs/wpf/PropertyGrid/DisplayName.md

 ---
 layout: post
-title: Property DisplayName in WPF PropertyGrid control | Syncfusion
+title: DisplayName of the Properties in WPF PropertyGrid control | Syncfusion
 description: This section explains how the display name of the property item has been customized through attributes.
 platform: wpf
 control: PropertyGrid
 documentation: ug
 ---

-# Display Name of the Properties
+# DisplayName of the Properties in WPF PropertyGrid

 This sections explains about how the name of the property item works based on `Display` and `DisplayName` attributes.

 ## Naming through DisplayName attribute

-Users may use the Name field of the Display attribute to give a meaningful name for the properties to be displayed in PropertyGrid instead of the property name.
+Users can use the [Name](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute.name?view=netframework-4.8#System_ComponentModel_DataAnnotations_DisplayAttribute_Name) field of the [Display](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=netframework-4.8) attribute to give a meaningful name for the properties to be displayed in [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) instead of the property name.

-User can use the [Name](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute.name?view=netframework-4.8#System_ComponentModel_DataAnnotations_DisplayAttribute_Name) field of the [Display](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=netframework-4.8) attribute to provide a meaningful name for the properties to display in [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) instead of the property name.
-Here, the property `Name` and `ID` will be displayed as `Employee Name` and  `Employee ID`  respectively.
+Here, the `Name` and `ID` properties will be displayed as `Employee Name` and  `Employee ID`  respectively.

 {% tabs %}
 {% highlight C# %}